-Big Idea: Community of Communities September to October 2022
+Big Idea: Community of Communities

 In Fall 2022, the early presentation of this Big Idea emphasized the campus as a mosaic of interconnected communities, each with their own local heart, unique features and identity.
 High-level strategies include embedding each community with a blend of housing, spaces and amenities to help people meet their daily needs more easily.
 Other strategies include enhanced accessible features across campus and cocreating Musqueam-specific spaces and place names.